harrydowning/serl/docs/source/user_guide/lang_config.rst

 Precedence levels are specified with an association type followed by a whitespace separated list of identifiers from the :ref:`tokens` object.
 Association type can be ``left``, ``right``, or ``nonassoc``.

-The precedence of a specific :ref:`grammar` production can also be overridden by specifying the non-terminal name and position (:code:`name[pos]`).
+The precedence of a specific :term:`grammar production` can also be overridden by specifying the non-terminal name and position (:code:`name[pos]`).
 This will only affect the rightmost terminal of the production.
 For example, this could be used to give higher precedence to unary minus.